 2 - protected 18650 Li-ion batteries

 1 - 3A slow blowing fuse (if using unprotected batteries)

 4 - sets of nuts and bolts (1/8" thick)

 Step 2: Circuit

-The LM2577 step-up converter keeps the LED array at 30-35V and allows a wide range of supply voltages to be used which is below the output voltage.
+The LM2577 step-up converter keeps the LED array at 30-35V and allows us to use a wide range of supply voltages.
 It can be adjusted to a lower voltage if the current is too high or you need less light.
-2V across the 100 ohm resistors would equal 20mA per string.
-I had the output voltage set to 32.3V and the resistors were at 1.5V giving 15mA.
-The DC jack was wired to allow dual power by connecting its middle pin to the battery's ground, the outer pin to the power supply's ground, and the inner pin to the positive voltage of both power sources.
+I had the output voltage set to 32.3V, and the resistors were at 1.5V, giving 15mA.
+The DC jack was wired to allow dual power by connecting its middle pin to the battery's ground, the outer pin to the power supply's ground.

 Step 3: Sketch for ATtiny85

-The following sketch programs the ATtiny85 into both a PWM dimmer and a lamp timer.
-VR1 sets the brightness level of the LED array from 0 to 255 and VR2 sets the light timer between 0 to 60 minutes every hour which may be preferable if you work nights.
-Since the ATtiny reads the values of the potentiometers at the beginning of its loop, it needs to be reset by turning it off and on after adjusting them.
+This sketch programs the ATtiny85 into both a PWM dimmer and a lamp timer.
+VR1 sets the brightness level of the LED array in 255 steps, and VR2 sets the treatment time between 0 to 60 minutes, repeating every hour, which may be preferable if you work nights.
+You'll need to adjust the settings before you turn it on since the ATtiny85 reads it only in the beginning.
 If you want a different on/off period, change the value of periodMin.

 You can learn how to program the ATtiny85 here: https://www.instructables.com/id/Program-an-ATtiny-with-Arduino/